coreruleset/go-ftw/README.md

 ### What is the idea behind quantitative tests?

-Quantitative tests allow you to run tests using payloads to quantify the amount of false positives you might get when running in production.
+Quantitative testing mode provides a means to to quantify the amount of false positives to be expected in production for a given rule.
-We use a well-known corpora of text to generate payloads that are sent to the WAF.
-The WAF should not block these payloads, as they are not malicious.
+We use well-known corpora of texts to generate plausible, non-malicious payloads.
+Whenever such a payload is blocked by the WAF, the detection is considered to be a false positive.

-Anyone can create their own corpora of text and use it to test their WAF.
-The corpora of text is a list of strings that are sent to the WAF to check if it blocks them.
+Anyone can create their own corpora of texts and use them to test their WAF.
+Each corpus essentially consists of a list of strings, which may be sent to the WAF, depending on the configuration of the run.

-The result of this test is a percentage of false positives.
-The lower the percentage, the better the WAF is at not blocking benign payloads.
+The result of a test run is a percentage of false positives.
+The lower the percentage, the better the WAF is at not blocking benign payloads for a given rule.
+However, since we use generic corpora in our tests, the strings in those corpora will not necessarily be representative of the domain of a specific site.
+This means that a rule with a low false positive rate can still produce many false positives in specific contexts, e.g., when a website contains programming language code.

 ### What is a corpus?
 Why do I need one?

-A corpus is a collection of text that is used to generate payloads.
+A corpus is a collection of texts that is used to generate payloads.
-The text can be anything, from news articles to books.
-The idea is to have a large collection of text that can be used to generate payloads.
+The texts can contain anything, from news articles to books.
+The idea is to have a large collection of texts that can be used to generate payloads.
+Well-known corpora usually have a domain or context, e.g., news headlines, or English books of the 18th century.

-The default corpus is the [Leipzig Corpora Collection](https://wortschatz.uni-leipzig.de/en/download/), which is a collection of text from the web.
+The default corpus is the [Leipzig Corpora Collection](https://wortschatz.uni-leipzig.de/en/download/), which is a collection of texts from the web.

 ### How to create a corpus?

-You can create your own corpus by collecting text from the web or using text from books, articles, etc.
+You can create your own corpus by collecting texts from the web, or from books, articles, etc.
-Or even use it with your own website!
-What you will need to do is to implement the interface `corpus.Corpus`, the `corpus.File`, and for iterating over the corpus, the `corpus.Iterator` and `corpus.Payload` interfaces.
+You could even use the contents of your own website as a corpus!
+What you will need to do is to implement the following interfaces:
+- `corpus.Corpus`
+- `corpus.File`
+- `corpus.Iterator`
+- `corpus.Payload`

 You can see an example of how to implement the `corpus.Corpus` interface in the `corpus/leipzig` package.